 Susan Davidson, Counsellor & Therapist, Registered MBACP

-I am a person-centred counsellor and therapist and, after giving up a very different career as an accountant, have now been working in the counselling field for over five years - I'm so much happier doing this!!
+I am a person-centred counsellor and therapist and, after giving up a very different career as an accountant, have now been working in the counselling field since I qualified in 2012 - I'm so much happier doing this!!

 Being person-centred means that I believe every individual has the tools and knowledge inside themselves that they require to heal, grow and change.
 As a counsellor, I am there to support my clients while they work through the issues which are troubling them or causing distress.
 I provide a safe, non-judgemental and confidential space (and also a wee cup of tea or coffee, if desired) and through their counselling, I can help clients come to terms with what is happening in their lives and to better understand themselves emotionally.